 Ian’s portraits of launderettes in Bow, Poplar, Holloway Road and Ladbroke Grove are beautifully wistful.
 They also reveal the best of his astonishing technique.
 Ian admits he relishes the challenge of emulating metallic surfaces in denim.
 Here, he excels himself.

 It’s not surprising.
 Ian has been working in his favoured medium for over a decade.
 He knows what he’s doing.
 He started after a clear-out session at his childhood home yielded a big pile of unwanted jeans.
-The rich palette of the denim, and the many memories associated with it, gave Ian the idea that has brought him global renown.
+The rich palette of the denim, and the many memories associated with it, gave him the idea that has brought him global renown.
 His work has sold across Europe, America, the Middle East and Australasia, and has been featured in art and fashion magazines from Style to GQ.
 He was also named a top 30 under 30 to watch in the world by Art Business News.

-Ian's new works will certainly expand his fanbase.
+Ian Berry's new works will certainly expand his fanbase.
 Their technical brilliance and emotional complexity mark a new phase in his career.
 Wherever your home is, it should certainly have one.

 All works denim on denim